Even Infants Love Books

-- Concepts of Print
+- Concepts of print

-- Reading Comprehension
+- Reading comprehension

 1. Concepts of Print

-And so, when you open the I Can Read! booklet, you could simply go on treasure hunts.
+When you open the I Can Read! booklet (or any storybook that you have on the shelf), go on treasure hunts.
 A pointer always makes hunting more fun–so give your child a special stick for book hunts.
-You could begin with a hunt for spaces or maybe punctuation like find the period on the page.
+You could begin with a hunt for spaces or maybe punctuation, asking, “Can you find the period on the page?”
 Then try a hunt for letters.

 2. Letter/Word Recognition

 If you check the Skill Continuum under Letter/Word recognition, it is common for three- and four-year-olds to recognize only six or seven letters.
 Try focusing on the three featured letters of the month when you go on a hunt so that you reinforce these letters in a new experience.
 For children who are comfortable with letter recognition, you can begin to move towards word recognition.

 To help you with this next step, we also include Sight Word Pointers every month with the I Can Read! booklet.
 After a full year of Experience Curriculum, your children will have been exposed to the pre-primary Dolch list.